 Regenerative Farming: The new buzz words of farming?

-Healthy soils will also help in the fight against climate change by capturing and storing carbon from the atmosphere.
+Healthy soils can also help in the fight against climate change by capturing and storing carbon from the atmosphere.
 Carbon helps to improve soil structure and moisture retention as well as providing food for our soil micro-organisms.
 Our plants capture carbon from the atmosphere and turn it in to sugars during photosynthesis.
 These sugars feed the plant and also filter down through the plant roots into the soil to feed the soil life in exchange for nutrients the plant needs.

 As with organic farming, regenerative farming also promotes biodiversity and actively encourages the creation of eco systems for insects, pollinators and wildlife.
 Farmers plant diverse hedgerows and pollinator highways – the thought process is that by creating self-sustaining eco systems we can reduce pests in a natural way rather than resorting to dangerous chemicals to fight them which will in turn damage our soils and potentially even us humans.